GabrielApodaca1/GabrielApodaca1.github.io/index.md

 # Hello World

 This is my home page!
-My name is Your Gabriel Apodaca and I am a student at Cal State Fullerton and my major is Computer Science.
+My name is Gabriel Apodaca and I am a student at Cal State Fullerton and my major is Computer Science.

 ## Computer Science Projects